YellowJacketLinux/lfs-rpmbootstrap/SOURCES/README.DHE.md

 If you *absolutely* must use a 1024-bit group, you will need to generate it yourself.
 I would recommend regenerating it at least four times a day.

-For 2048-bit, 3072-bit, 4096-bit you have a choice.
+For the 2048-bit, 3072-bit, 4096-bit groups you have a choice.
 Some prefer the pre-defined MODP-IKE parameters as they have likely been reviewed by many eyes, while others prefer parameters uniquely generated on the server.

-It is hypothetically possible uniquely generated parameters have a flaw that can be exploited (e.g. not truly prime and can be factored) but it is very unlikely.
+It is hypothetically possible that uniquely generated parameters have a flaw that can be exploited (e.g. not truly prime and can be factored) but it is very unlikely.

 Similarly it is possible an attack has been crafted for the RFC published DH parameters, though that also is unlikely as it would almost certainly take more computing power than even the NSA has to even develop an attack against the published 2048-bit group.

-My *personal* preference is to use the `dh2048.pem` parameters that are daily re-generated on the server when I need to support DHE key exchange.
+My *personal* preference is to configure my servers to use the `dh2048.pem` parameters that are daily re-generated on the server when I need to support DHE key exchange.
 The rationale I use is that if an attack ever is developed, it provides a moving target rather than a static target.

 If security beyond what the `dh4096.pem` parameters can provide is required, then I require ECDHE key exchange and do not allow DHE key exchange.
 Servers